FAQs FOR SELLERS

-No, multiple listing service rules prohibit including commissions in the remarks that show up on public websites.
-However, real estate agents will know what you are offering because they have access to the multiple listing service databases.
+Yes, Many MLS's now allow broker compensation to be displayed on public websites.
+Real Estate Brokers will know what you are offering because they have access to the multiple listing service databases.

 CAN I JUST SAY THE COMMISSION IS "NEGOTIABLE"?

 No. Multiple listing service rules require that you disclose the commission in your listing.
 You are agreeing that you will pay that commission if an agent represents a buyer on the terms and conditions you advertise.